jordanalexandermeyer/product/spec/pages/portfolio_page/features/product_list.md

-# Bond list
+# Product list

 ## Purpose

-The purpose of the bond list is to allow a user to view their owned bonds and some important details about those bonds.
+The purpose of the product list is to allow a user to view their owned products and some important details about those products.

 ## Implementation

 Lists will be implemented as a table.
-Each bond will link to its corresponding [bond page](../../bond_page/README.md).
+Each product will link to its corresponding [product page](../../bond_page/README.md).

 ### Headers

 #### Issuer

-- Description: This is the issuer of the bond
+- Description: This is the issuer of the product
 - Value: image and name of org
   - Ex: 🦄 Uniswap

+#### **Type**

+- Description: Product type
+- Value: enum + logo
+  - ↔️ Convert
+  - 🟧 Simple
+  - ♻️ Refi

 #### **Amount**